developerdro/COMP3005_A3_Q1/README.md

 PART 3: RUNNING THE PROGRAM
 ------------------------------------------------------------

-Step 1: Open the A3 Folder in Command Line
+Step 1: Open folder containing project files in Command Line
 ------------------------------------------
-Navigate to the directory where you placed the A3 folder.
+Navigate to the directory where you placed the project flies.

 Example:
 cd Desktop/A3